rneuhausler/coralModel-analyses/README.md

 ## Model Overview

-coralModel is a stochastic spatiotemporal model representing the spatiotemporal evolution of three competing coral reef benthic coverages:
+coralModel is a stochastic spatiotemporal model representing the competition for space on coral reefs by three competing benthic species:

 * Coral
 * Algal turf